If you run a Shopify, WooCommerce, Squarespace, or similar website, you might wonder, “Do I need Google Analytics?”

 Google products are rarely offline.
 While not free from bugs, they provide a backup source of your website traffic data when you need to analyse things further or lose data due to problems elsewhere.

-If you forget that your Google Tag was on a WordPress or Shopify theme and you changed themes as an example, you would also lose your data for that time.
+If you forget that your Google Tag was on a WordPress or Shopify theme and you changed themes, for example, you would also lose your data for that time.
 So with anything, be careful.

 Google Analytics 4 provides another source of truth (with context) for your business or organisation’s data.